About the Good Trouble Circle

 The Good Trouble Circle exists to build an informed, activated and equitably represented community in Queen Anne’s County, Maryland—through civic education, candidate engagement, and relational organizing.

-• We don’t see community members as votes to be captured.
-We see neighbors whose lives are shaped by the decisions made in Annapolis and Washington — and who deserve to shape those decisions in return.
+We don't see community members as votes to be captured.
+We see neighbors whose lives are shaped by decisions made in Annapolis and Washington — and who deserve to shape those decisions in return.
+Real organizing is built on trust, and trust is built one conversation at a time.

-• QAC’s African American community and other underrepresented residents are not afterthoughts in our organizing — they are central to it.
-Good trouble, by definition, is about making room for those who’ve been kept out.
+Queen Anne's County's African American community is not an afterthought in our organizing — it is the center of it.
+Good trouble, by definition, is about making room for those who have been kept out, and ensuring that every voice in this county carries the weight it deserves.

-• We hold candidates accountable to the community — through public forums, direct questions, and voter education.
-And we hold ourselves accountable to do this work with integrity.
+We hold candidates accountable to the community — through public roundtables, direct questions, and voter education.
+And we hold ourselves accountable to do this work with integrity, transparency, and a genuine commitment to the people we serve.

 Congressman John Lewis spent his life making what he called “good trouble” — nonviolent, principled action in service of justice.
 He believed ordinary people, organized and committed could change the world.